Sealing of Criminal Records / Expungement Attorney Columbus Ohio

 - The applicant must have received a final discharge on the conviction.
 An individual is not eligible to seek expungement of a criminal conviction until after final discharge of the case.
 If an individual is not placed on probation by the court, final discharge of the case is the date of conviction.
 If an individual is placed on probation by the court, final discharge of the case is the date of termination of the probation.

 - The application must be filed after the statutory waiting period.
 The law in Ohio provides that an individual is not eligible to seek expungement until one year after the final discharge of a qualifying misdemeanor charge.
-An individual is not eligible until three years after the final discharge of a qualifying felony charge.
+An individual is not eligible to seek expungement until three years after the final discharge of a qualifying felony charge if convicted of one (1) felony; four (4) years after the final discharge of a qualifying felony charge if convicted of two (2) felonies; and five (5) years after the final discharge of a qualifying felony.

 - The applicant qualifies as an “eligible offender.”
-To qualify as an “eligible offender,” an individual must not have more than one felony conviction, not more than two misdemeanor convictions, or not more than one felony conviction and one misdemeanor conviction in any jurisdiction.
-The law can be complex regarding what counts as a conviction and how many convictions an individual received during a particular case, so it is important to speak with a lawyer about your eligibility for expungement.
+An individual can expunge up to five (5) felony convictions.
+To qualify as an “eligible offender,” all of the offenses must be felonies of the fourth or fifth degree or misdemeanors and none of the offenses is an offense of violence or a felony sex offense.
+The law can be complex regarding what counts as a conviction and how many convictions an individual received during a particular case, so it is important to speak with an expungement attorney about your eligibility for expungement.

 What Happens Once A Criminal Conviction Is Expunged?

 Once a criminal conviction is expunged and sealed, it will be hidden from the general public.
 The applicant is not required to disclose the previous conviction on any future job application or to any future employer.
-It is important to note that in Ohio, law enforcement agencies, prosecution attorneys, and parole and probation officers may have access to an expunged criminal record under specific and limited purposes.
-Talk to an Columbus expungement attorney if you are concerned about your criminal record.
+It is important to note that, in Ohio, law enforcement agencies, prosecuting attorneys and parole and probation officers may have access to an expunged criminal record under specific and limited purposes.
+Talk to a Columbus, Ohio expungement attorney if you are concerned about your criminal record.

 Contact A Columbus Expungement Attorney

-I have significant experience helping good people who have made mistakes expunge criminal convictions.
+I have significant experience helping good people who have made mistakes expunge their criminal record.
 I know from experience that prior criminal records have caused clients to lose positions of employment or have prevented them from finding work.
-I can help prevent this happening from you.
+I can help prevent this happening to you.
+Find a qualified Columbus lawyer to start the process of sealing your criminal record so you can get back to focusing on what’s important to you.